bernkastel02/yukisnow0/README.md

 }
 ```

-if you like my work, do consider sponsoring or supporting me!
+if you like my work, do consider sponsoring or supporting me! (i might add a section with the lyrics to my favorite song)

 <br />
 <br />